How to write a web design brief

 Do you require hosting and support?

-Every website requires hosting which is where your website’s files will be stored.
-If you have a current website, you will have hosting already.
-If it’s your first time launching a website, you will need to choose a reliable web host or ask your agency to do this for you.
+Every website needs a web host—a server where all your website’s files are stored.
+If you already have a website, this is something you likely already have in place.
+However, if this is your first time launching a site, you’ll need to arrange reliable hosting or consult your agency for a recommendation.

 14